-- (A) Infill development in neighborhoods or on streets where the sidewalks and bicycle facilities should match the dominate pattern on the street or in the neighborhood. - (B) Physical features of the area including the availability of existing or new public rights-of-way (including NCDOT encroachment), grades, rocks/ledges, specimen trees or other important natural features which should be preserved, etc. In these cases, the Planning Board may approve alternate locations, buffer widths, path widths, pavement, or path types. - (C) Sidewalks along cul-de-sacs may be waived if the Planning Board determines that street characteristics and nearby facilities will provide adequate levels of service for pedestrians. - (D) Whenever the developer can demonstrate that imminent road or public improvements planned by NCDOT, the Town, or a public utility would compromise or destroy a required sidewalk, path, or greenway, construction of the facility may be delayed up to

-- two (2) years as long as the improvements are guaranteed with a surety bond, letter of credit or similar instrument acceptable to the Town. - (E) Whenever a new development occurs on a corner lot or is otherwise bounded by two or more existing streets, the Planning Board may waive the requirement for improvements on all but one of these streets where it determines that the requirement for extension along more than one street will not provide connectivity to a larger network of facilities. - (F) The Planning Board may also waive any of the requirements contained within this Section if, and to the extent that, the Board finds that to require a developer to construct the facilities called for in this plan along an existing street would be to impose an obligation that is not roughly proportional to the need for such facilities created by the proposed development.
+- (A) Infill development in neighborhoods or on streets where the sidewalks and bicycle facilities should match the dominate pattern on the street or in the neighborhood. - (B) Physical features of the area including the availability of existing or new public rights-of-way (including NCDOT encroachment), grades, rocks/ledges, specimen trees or other important natural features which should be preserved, etc. In these cases, the Planning Board may approve alternate locations, buffer widths, path widths, pavement, or path types. - (C) Shared use paths, including greenways, may be constructed using boardwalks in wet areas or finely crushed stone or granite screening (rock dust) in low traffic areas. - (D) Sidewalks along cul-de-sacs may be waived if the board determines that street characteristics and nearby facilities will provide adequate levels of service for pedestrians. - (E) Whenever the developer can demonstrate that imminent road or public improvements planned by NCDOT, the town, or a public utility would compromise or destroy a required sidewalk, path, or greenway, construction of the facility may be delayed up to one year as long as the improvements are guaranteed with a surety bond, letter of credit or similar instrument acceptable to the town. - (F) Whenever a new development occurs on a corner lot or is otherwise bounded by two or more existing streets, the Planning Board may waive the requirement for improvements on all but one of these streets where it determines that the requirement for extension along more than one street will not provide connectivity to a larger network of facilities. - (G) The Planning Board may also waive any of the requirements contained within this Section if, and to the extent that, the Board finds that to require a developer to construct the facilities called for in this plan along an existing street would be to impose an obligation that is not roughly proportional to the need for such facilities created by the proposed development.